dapr/docs/daprdocs/content/en/developing-applications/integrations/Azure/azure-kubernetes-service-extension.md

 ```

 #### Create the extension and install Dapr on your AKS cluster
-Once your subscription is registered to use Kubernetes extensions, you can create the Dapr extension, which installs Dapr on your AKS cluster.
+After your subscription is registered to use Kubernetes extensions, install Dapr on your cluster by creating the Dapr extension.
 For example:

 ```bash
 az k8s-extension create --cluster-type managedClusters \